 The CPU is a 1.6 GHz Intel Atom processor.
-The operating system is Microsoft Windows Embedded Standard 2009.
+The operating system is Microsoft Windows Embedded Standard 2009, Windows Embedded Standard 7 or Windows 7 Professional.
 The OS image is stored on an internal CompactFlash memory card and is loaded into DRAM for execution.